-Some studies found that vitamin C may help an individual to recover from colds faster and restricts the level of symptoms at mild or less severe stage.
+Some studies found that vitamin C may help an individual to recover from colds faster and restricts the level of symptoms at mild or less severe stages.
 Some case studies in humans revealed that vitamin C can decrease lung inflammation and treat severe respiratory diseases caused by H1N1 (“swine flu”) or other kinds of viruses.

-Contributes in Collagen Formation
+Contributes to Collagen Formation

 Vitamin C plays a great role in the process of Collagen synthesis which contributes to the growth of new tissues.
 Collagen also forms connective tissues of diverse organs like muscles, gums, blood vessels, bones, cartilage, etc. In addition to this, Collagen formation makes the skin healthy and promotes the healing process of cuts and wounds.